Br-Johnson/2019-01-21-UBCIOF/README.md

   * You've updated/installed R and RStudio
   * You've installed Git
   * You've introduced yourself to Git

+If you have problems, confirm you can push to / pull from GitHub from the command line [chapter 9](https://happygitwithr.com/push-pull-github.html).

 ## Make a repo on GitHub

-Go to <https://github.com/pelagic-ecosystems> and make sure you are logged in.
+Go to <https://github.com/> and make sure you are logged in.

 Click green "New repository" button.
 Or, if you are on your own profile page, click on "Repositories", then click the green "New" button.